 Fun Fact: Maiya lived on a tiny island in Greece for a month to study microplastics for the Archipelagos Institute of Marine Science

-Profile for Caleb Kastein coming soon!
+Profile for Nikko Garoufalias coming soon!